 Different pets, breeds, and ages will have different dietary needs and eating habits.
 It is best to pay attention to your pet's eating behaviors and if there are any sudden changes in their appetite.

 Poor appetite can indicate dental problems, disease, or even boredom.
 When cats and dogs consistently do not eat for a day or two, this might be an indicator of a serious disease so take your pet to the vet as soon as you can.

 Nutrition is very important and it is the pillar of health for any animal.
 Your dog should have a healthy diet with proteins and carbs.
 Some professionals even recommend taking supplements that can have benefits for your dog like a glossy coat, stronger immune system, among others.

 Liquid glucosamine chondroitin is a new product that can help with osteoarthritis especially in aging dogs.
-Wild Alaskan salmon oil is another supplement that you can give your dog because it contains Omega-3 fatty acids, which are an essential nutrient.
+Salmon oil is another supplement that you can give your dog because it contains Omega-3 fatty acids, which are an essential nutrient.
 Salmon oil is one of the few sources of the beneficial long-chain Omega-3 fatty acids, EPA (eicosapentaenoic acid), and also DHA (docosahexaenoic acid).
-Health benefits of taking wild Alaskan salmon oil include:
+Health benefits of taking salmon oil include:

 - boosts development in puppies

 - arthritis treatment